Young European Leadership: Young European Council

+European Stars

+Young European Leadership used to write and publishe the European Stars magazine twice a year.
+This magazine covered several topics in relation to European politics, including interviews, analysis on politics, and information from Y7, Y20, and COP delegates.
+It served as part of the organization's mission of information dissemination for youth politics in Europe.
+With the full transition to social media following the pandemic, the magazine was phased out in favor of a wider profile of website articles, a news room, and podcast series, and a larger presence on social media.

 European Development Days

 Young European Leadership has frequently sent a youth delegation to the European Development Days.
 The European Development Days are Europe's forum for international affairs and development cooperation.
 This initiative is sponsored by the European Commission and its premier goal is to consolidate the general view on development issues and create a unified approach to achieve more effective international cooperation.

 YEL Society

 The YEL Society was a project to bring together university students as well as young professionals involved in European and global politics.
 The Young European Leadership Society (YEL Society) believes that young people must be given the chance to design the world they are living in.